 Eventually biochemical incompatibility will cause severe problems even for the adaptable cookie cutter metabolism, but generally by that time the damage is done.
 Colonists on Elmo (a middletech world aligned with, but not a member, of the Orion Federation) have suffered considerable losses among domesticated species of various kinds.

-Due to the lack of certain trace elements (primarily a moderate arsenic level), cookie fiends have a high birth rate when transplanted to other worlds, but do not gain full size suffer from hyper-aggressive tendencies when among other species.
+Cookie fiends are difficult to rear when transplanted to other worlds,since they require a very specific balance of certain trace elements (including arsenic).
+They often have a high birth rate when introduced to other environments, but do not gain full size and suffer from hyper-aggressive tendencies when among other species.
 It is not uncommon for translocated populations to die out because of nutritional deficiencies or lack of resources due to over-predation.